(CNN) The US led on nuclear fusion for decades. Now China is in position to win the race; Baloney!

 The Lawson criteria is for fusion what the rocket equation is for Mars colonization, Unlike starting a fire with matches and tinder, this criteria must be maintained the entire duration of the fusion reaction.
 What do you do when your fireplace won’t keep burning?
 Do you throw billions at it?

 The fusion reactions that are the easiest to initiate and yield the most energy create a huge neutron flux.
 In continuous operation, neutrons tear the metal of the fusion device apart.
 This is swept under the rug with current devices, which operate for seconds at a time.
-Unlike a nuclear reactor, where the neutron flux is absorbed by inert shielding material, the space outside the containment vessel of a tokamak fusion reactor is populated by complex equipment.
+Unlike a nuclear fission reactor, where the neutron flux is absorbed by inert shielding material, the space outside the containment vessel of a tokamak fusion reactor is populated by complex equipment.

 Inertial confinement fusion is less susceptible to the neutron embrittlement of delicate equipment.
-It comes with its own advantages and it’s own set of problems.
+It comes with its own advantages and its own set of problems.
 Without going into details, I stick with my prediction.

 Aneutronic fusion , fusion which does not create neutrons is possible, but either: